 The program is funded by Mistra, The Swedish Foundation for Strategic Environmental Research.

 Mistra SAMS is a co-operation of partners from academia, industry and the public sector.
-The partners are K2 – the Swedish knowledge centre for public transport, University of Karlstad/SAMOT, Lund University – IIIEE, Swedish Transport Administration, City of Stockholm, City of Malmö, Botkyrka kommun, Ericsson, FRAC/Hertz/Sunfleet, Scania, Open Lab, Samtrafiken, Savantic and Itch.
+The partners are K2 – the Swedish knowledge centre for public transport, University of Karlstad, Lund University, Swedish Transport Administration, City of Stockholm, Botkyrka kommun, Ericsson, Sveriges Ingenjörer, Taxiförbundet, Smart Resenär.

-Mistra SAMS is based on a deep transdisciplinary approach, which involves both interdisciplinarity and a close collaboration with users and practitioners.
-The involved researchers come from engineering, behavioral, and social sciences.
-The program uses multiple methodologies that include a “living lab” approach that is based on collaborations and dialogues between researchers and stakeholders (e.g. entrepreneurs, service providers, transport and urban planners) and strong engagements with user groups as “co-creators” in a continuous innovation and knowledge building process.
-Mistra SAMS defines “public actors” primarily as urban and regional actors responsible for traffic and accessibility, as well as digital and transport infrastructure (mainly regional authorities and municipalities).
-Research results can also be relevant for actors with planning and decision-making responsibility on a national and European level.
+Mistra SAMS uses a deep transdisciplinary approach, which involves both interdisciplinarity and a close collaboration with users and practitioners.
+The involved researchers come from engineering, behavioral, design and social sciences.
+The program uses multiple methodologies that include a “living lab” approach which is based on collaboration and dialogue between researchers and stakeholders (e.g. entrepreneurs, service providers, transport and urban planners) and strong engagements with user groups as “co-creators” in a continuous innovation and knowledge building process.

-Mistra SAMS is built up from a number of smaller and connected research projects, called work packages.
+Mistra SAMS is built up from a number of connected research projects, called work packages.
 You will find further information about each work package through the menu.